WojciechMatuszewski/programming-notes/aws-stuff.md

 - **shows you** when given service is **using more than a service limit**

-* what is very important is that **Trusted Advisor is more about accounts and IAM**.
+* what is very important is that **Trusted Advisor is more about accounts and IAM and unused resources**.
 This is something completely different than AWS Inspector which has to deal with EC2 instances mostly.

 - you can use **AWS Service Quotas** to change **service limits** that you emposed.
 This is **something that trusted advisor alone cannot do!**.

+* it has **reports on underutilized resources which can greatly help with cost savings**.

 ### KMS